eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### Concurrent scavenge partial GC cycle (non-default)

 When concurrent scavenge mode is enabled, the partial GC cycle is run as a [concurrent scavenge cycle](gc.md#concurrent-scavenge).
-When this mode is enabled, the scavenge partial GC cycle is divided into increments to enable the majority of the scavenge operation to run concurrently with running application threads.
+This partial GC cycle is divided into increments to enable the majority of the scavenge operation to run concurrently with running application threads.
 The concurrent increment can run while application threads run, and also while the intermediate concurrent increment of the global GC cycle runs.
 The interleaving of the concurrent scavenge partial GC cycle with the global cycle can be seen in the logs.

 The following elements log the GC increments and operations of the concurrent scavenge partial GC cycle: